Blake Griffin: Television pursuits

 Griffin made his acting debut in 2016 in the Broad City episode "B&B-NYC".
 Griffin also appeared in the Whitney Cummings comedy The Female Brain; of his performance, critic Christy Lemire wrote, "Griffin especially impresses with his deadpan delivery and timing.
 He may have a whole 'nother career waiting for him if this whole NBA thing doesn't work out."
 On October 1, 2020, it was announced that Griffin would host and present Double Cross with Blake Griffin, a hidden camera television series.
 It premiered on March 19, 2021, on TruTV.

 In 2020, Griffin appeared on the 10th episode of season 5 of The Eric Andre Show alongside Stormy Daniels.

 In 2025, Griffin, Andrew Luck, and Megan Rapinoe voiced themselves in The Simpsonss "Full Heart, Empty Pool", as a trio of retired athletes competing in Homer Simpson's "noodleball" tournament.

+Starting with the 2025–26 season, Griffin is a panelist on NBA on Prime Video's studio coverage, along with host, Taylor Rooks, Dirk Nowitzki, Steve Nash and Udonis Haslem.

 Comedy

 Griffin's interest in stand-up comedy developed during his stay in Los Angeles, and after a stint on Funny or Die, he made his comedy debut hosting the Just for Laughs festival in Montreal in July 2016.
 In December that same year he hosted his own show, Comedy by Blake.
 He appeared as a roaster in the Comedy Central Roast of Alec Baldwin in 2019.